As you probably know, there are two Mongolias: Inner Mongolia, which is a part of China, and Outer Mongolia, also known as the Republic of Mongolia.

 – Accommodation on twin share basis (single supplement available)

-– Local Guide throughout and cook for the last two days
+– YPT Tour guide as well as English-speaking local guide and cook for the last two days